Exchange Student Information

-Course SelectionRead the Catalog (also called the Bulletin).
-Two reasons to read the catalog: the catalog is the authoritative book of academic rules, so look there for the academic rules, and especially this week, the catalog is also the list of all the courses that might ever be taught.
+Please refer to the Catalog (also called the Bulletin).
+The catalog is the authoritative book of academic rules at Swarthmore College.
+The catalog is also the list of all the courses that might ever be taught.
 Use it for course planning.

-Also read the Course Schedule, which lists the courses actually being offered this semester.
+Also read the Course Schedule, which lists the courses actually being offered for the semester.

 1 Health Certificate completed by the student

 2 Immunization Record completed by a healthcare provider